Croatia in the Eurovision Song Contest 2001: Background

-The Croatian national broadcaster, Croatian Radiotelevision (HRT), broadcasts the event within Croatia and organises the selection process for the nation's entry.
-Between 1993 and 2000, HRT organised the national final Dora in order to select the Croatian entry for the Eurovision Song Contest, a method that continued for their 2001 participation.
+As part of its duties as participating broadcaster, HRT organises the selection of its entry in the Eurovision Song Contest and broadcasts the event in the country.
+Between 1993 and 2000, the broadcaster organised the national final Dora in order to select its entry for the contest, a method that continued for its 2001 participation.

 Before Eurovision

 Dora 2001

-Dora 2001 was the ninth edition of the Croatian national selection Dora which selected Croatia's entry for the Eurovision Song Contest 2001.
-The competition consisted of twenty entries competing in one final on 4 March 2001 at the Studio 11 of HRT in Zagreb, hosted by Dusko Ćurlić and Bojana Gregorić.
+Dora 2001 was the ninth edition of the national selection Dora organised by HRT to select its entry for the Eurovision Song Contest 2001.
+The competition consisted of twenty entries competing in one final on 4 March 2001 at the Studio 11 of HRT in Zagreb, hosted by Duško Ćurlić and Bojana Gregorić.
 The show was broadcast on HTV1 and via radio on HR 2 as well as online via the broadcaster's website hrt.hr.